Marquette University: Controversies

 On May 16, 1968, African-American students withdrew from Marquette University in a protest against what they called its "institutional racism".
 The students demanded the immediate hiring of an African-American administrator.
 A rally at the student union culminated in the arrest of seven people who refused to leave the building after closing.
 On May 17, Marquette moved toward the hiring of an African-American administrator to end the campus protest.

 In April 2010, Marquette University offered a position as dean of the College of Arts and Sciences to Jodi O'Brien, an openly lesbian professor at another Jesuit university, Seattle University.
 On May 2, Marquette rescinded the offer over concerns about her scholarly writing as it related to Catholic teaching.
 O'Brien had published works on lesbian sex and same-sex marriage.
 Several faculty members at Marquette said the decision raised concerns about academic freedom.
 Faculty and students from both universities protested Marquette's decision.

 On June 21, 2011, a 19-year-old Marquette student reported being raped by an athlete.
 No report was taken by university officers and the city police were not notified.
 Marquette University acknowledged that failing to notify police was a violation of state law and that the university had ignored its reporting obligations for 10 years.
 In at least two cases, the lapse played a role in prosecutors declining to press charges.
 Marquette had held an administrative hearing on another sexual assault allegation in January 2011.
 However, by the time the report was filed with police, too much time had elapsed to conduct a proper investigation.
 In 2016, independent research from The State of Education deemed Marquette University as the least sexually healthy college in the nation.

 In the fall of 2014, an undergraduate student disagreed with how a course instructor dealt with the topic of gay rights.
 After class, the student recorded a conversation with the course instructor in which the course instructor stated that she would not tolerate homophobic, racist, or sexist comments in class.
 After taking the issue to the university, the student claimed to be shut out and told his academic professor, John McAdams, who posted about it on his personal blog.
 McAdams was put on suspension for refusing to apologize for his blog post, earning MU a spot on the Foundation for Individual Rights in Education's 2016 "10 Worst Colleges for Free Speech".
-McAdams filed suit against the university for the termination of his contract, and after subsequent appeal the Wisconsin Supreme Court ruled in favor of McAdams, and that the university owed him immediate reinstatement, back pay, and damages.